Cars brands and logos that start with L

 Lloyd Cars Logo

-Lloyd Cars is a small British brand that gained fame for using only its components.
+Lloyd Cars is a small British brand famous for using only its components.
 Founded in 1936 by Roland Lloyd, the company existed until 1951.
 During this time, it developed two models that went into production.
 One before and the other after the Second World War.
-These were the Lloyd 350 with a single-cylinder engine and the 650 with a two-cylinder engine and 4-speed transmission.
+These were the Lloyd 350, with a single-cylinder engine, and the 650, with a two-cylinder engine and a 4-speed transmission.
 In 1951, the brand switched to general engineering.

 Lobini